timkelty/nsm.live_look.ee_addon/README.md

 ### Installation

-1. Download the latest version of NSM Live Look
+1. [Download][download] the latest version of NSM Live Look
 2. Extract the .zip file to your desktop
 3. Copy `/nsm_live_look/` to your `system/expressionengine/third_party/` directory

 ### Activation

 1. Open the [Module Mananger][ee2_module_manager]
-2. Install NSM Live Live
+2. Install NSM Live Look
 3. Enable the extension, the module and the fieldtype
 4. Open the [Extensions Mananger][ee2_extension_manager]
 5. Configure the extension settings